National Lawyers Guild

+Upon its formation in 1937, the organization aimed to provide a progressive and racially integrated alternative to the ABA.
+Shortly thereafter, New Dealers and civil libertarians split from the organization, making it more left-wing.
+In its early days some of its members also belonged to the Communist Party.

 The group declares itself to be "dedicated to the need for basic and progressive change in the structure of our political and economic system ... to the end that human rights shall be regarded as more sacred than property interests."
-During the McCarthy era, the organization was accused of operating as a communist front group.
+During the McCarthy era, Attorney General Herbert Brownell Jr. and the House Un-American Activities Committee accused the organization of operating as a communist front group.

 History

 1930s

 On December 1, 1936, nearly 25 East Coast lawyers met at the City Club of New York to discuss creation of a new group counter to the conservative American Bar Association.
 United Auto Workers general counsel Maurice Sugar was instrumental in calling the meeting.
 Lawyers present included: Morris Ernst, Robert Silberstein and Mortimer Reimer of the Lawyers Security League, ACLU attorney Osmond Fraenkel, IJA-US founder Carol Weiss King, and union lawyer Henry Sacher.
-The group agreed on an aim to unite "all lawyers who regarded adjustments to new conditions as more important than the veneration of precedent, who recognize the importance of safeguarding and extending the right of workers and farmers upon whom the welfare of the entire nation depends, of maintaining our civil rights and liberties and our democratic institutions."
+The group agreed on an aim to unite "all lawyers who regarded adjustments to new conditions as more important than the veneration of precedent, who recognize the importance of safeguarding and extending the right of workers and farmers upon whom the welfare of the entire nation depends, of maintaining our civil rights and liberties and our democratic institutions".
 The group elected Frank P. Walsh, member of the New York State Power Authority, as its first president.